Retinoblastoma is a rare primary eye cancer of the retina that most commonly affects infants and young children.

 Retinoblastoma is caused by a gene mutation during cell division.
 In half of all retinoblastoma cases, there is no family history of eye cancer.
 However, if the gene mutation does run in the family, a child’s chances of developing retinoblastoma increase substantially.

-In most cases, diagnosed children are age 5 or younger, but retinoblastoma can occur as early as year 1.
+In most cases, children diagnosed with retinoblastoma are age 5 or younger, and it can occur as early as year 1.

 The greatest risk factor for retinoblastoma is having a first-degree relative having had the disease.